ahopgood/ahopgood.github.io/_drafts/2015-05-25-the-github-encoding.markdown

 categories: version control github windows linux
 ---
 Currently I have a Windows based host that runs linux based vagrant VMs to test puppet modules I write.
-Recently after checking out and firing up the VM for my tomcat module on a newly formatted Windows host, one of the shell scripts failed to run.
+Recently after checking out the project from git and firing up the VM for my tomcat module on a newly formatted Windows host, one of the shell scripts failed to run.

+Error Type

+Both operating systems use different methods for the end of a line.
+Windows uses Carriage Return (CR) + Line Feed (LF) Linux used Line Feed (LF)

+Quickly running [dos2unix][dos2unix] app on the files or saving them with Notepad++ via `edit` > `EOL Conversion` > `UNIX  Format` will fix this.

+Rerunning the bash script shows the problem is solved.

+Unfortunately this will happen again on

 Linux file on VM -> windows Host -> github
 A linux script is created in a linux VM, the file is committed to github via the Windows host this results in a file that is converted into the LF line ending.